Simple Chestnut Stuffing or Dressing

 That is a very good question and really depends on who you ask.
 I will give you some pros and cons so that you can decide what method works best for you:

-• bake the stuffing separately: there are many upsides to this method.
-Both your turkey and your stuffing will take less time to roast and bake.
+Bake the stuffing in a casserole dish: There are many upsides to this method.
+Both the turkey and the dressing will cook more quickly.
 You also have a little bit more control over the stuffing as you can test it as you bake it.
 And you can make the stuffing ahead of time to take the stress out of the holidays.

 stuffing in cast iron skillet